Alfresco/docs-alfresco/process-automation/latest/admin/architecture.md

 ## Connectors

 Connectors are used to execute logic outside of the [application runtime bundle](#application-runtime-bundle).
-When the process flow reaches a connector, the values are sent from the process instance to a connector using Spring Cloud Streams via [Rabbit MQ](#rabbit-mq) to be used as part of the logic.
+When the process flow reaches a connector, the values are sent from the process instance to a connector using the [message broker](#message-broker) to be used as part of the logic.
 The results are sent back to the process instance after the connector has finished and the process flow continues.

-## Rabbit MQ
+## Message broker

-[Rabbit MQ](https://www.rabbitmq.com/){:target="_blank"} is the message broker deployed with Process Automation that routes the events emitted by the application runtime bundle to other services asynchronously.
+The message broker deployed with Process Automation routes the events emitted by the application runtime bundle to other services asynchronously.